 And then a mixture of the two together, whilst not intended, but unavoidable nether the less, I personally like the shadow of me to the left against the gate.
 Also gap of light running across the houses across the right, I am not sure how this was caused…

 I’ve shot in many difficult conditions, but this time, the extreme lack of light and cold really showed and did effect my ability to some extent.
-Maybe I need to purchase a camper with a greater exposure time?
+Maybe I need to purchase a camera with a greater exposure time?
 I am holding a Nikon D3000 currently.
-Ether way, I look forward to coming back in day light, to the exact same location to reap the contrasts and cause some visual impact.
+Ether way, I look forward to coming back in day light, to the exact same location to reap the contrasts and cause some strong visual differences.
+The balance between day and night combined with the physical changes in the photograph will feel like the viewer is able to time travel, gifting the viewer with a brief supernatural power.